Pinus wallichiana

 Pinus wallichiana is a coniferous evergreen tree native to the Himalaya, Karakoram and Hindu Kush mountains, from eastern Afghanistan east across northern Pakistan and north west India to Yunnan in southwest China.
-It grows in mountain valleys at altitudes of 1800–4300 m (rarely as low as 1200 m), reaching 30-50 m in height.
+It grows in mountain valleys at altitudes of 1800–4300 m (rarely as low as 1200 m), reaching large sizes from 30-50 m in height.
 It favours a temperate climate with dry winters and wet summers.
 In Pashto, it is known as Nishtar.

 This tree is often known as Bhutan pine, (not to be confused with the recently described Bhutan white pine, Pinus bhutanica, a closely related species).
 Other names include blue pine, Himalayan pine and Himalayan white pine.

 Description

 The leaves ("needles") are in fascicles (bundles) of five and are 12–18 cm long.
 They are noted for being flexible along their length, and often droop gracefully.
 The cones are long and slender, 16–32 cm, yellow-buff when mature, with thin scales; the seeds are 5–6 mm long with a 20–30 mm wing.

 Typical habitats are mountain screes and glacier forelands, but it will also form old-growth forests as the primary species or in mixed forests with deodar, birch, spruce, and fir.
 In some places it reaches the tree line.

 P. wallichiana is the primary host for Himalayan dwarf mistletoe.